msalibian/STAT547O/Simple_examples.md

 cc <- lmrobdet.control(family='bisquare', bb=.5)$tuning.chi
 ```

 We now check that in fact, this constant works.
-In what follows we compute Tukey's loss function using `rho(..., family='bisquare')`, and later we will use its derivative `rhoprime(..., family='bisquare')`.
+In what follows we
+compute Tukey’s loss function using `rho(..., family='bisquare')`, and
+later we will use its derivative `rhoprime(..., family='bisquare')`.
 These functions are available in the package `RobStatTM`.

 ``` r
 integrate(function(a, family, cc=cc) rho(a, family=family, cc=cc)*dnorm(a),